Edinburgh Infectious Diseases is working with Fleming Fund fellows from Uganda, Malawi, Zambia and Kenya to build capacity for surveillance of AMR

 The Fleming Fund is a UK Government Aid Programme and is administered by the Department of Health and Social Care.
 The programme aims to improve AMR surveillance, raise public awareness and promote responsible use of antibiotics in LMICs.

-Recent activities from across the fellowship cohorts in Uganda, Malawi and Kenya.
+Recent activities from across the fellowship cohorts in Uganda, Zambia, Malawi and Kenya.

 Reflections on the work of the Fleming Fund Fellowship schemes in Uganda, Malawi and Kenya, that are building expertise in AMR surveillance.